 %% Introduction %%

 The Intergovernmental Panel on Climate Change highlights the need to transition to net-zero emissions by 2050 \citep{IPCC2022}.
 The question is what fiscal policy mix best supports this goal.
-The literature to date has largely focused on carbon taxes alone.
-Such taxes direct production and R\&D towards activities that pollute less \citep{Acemoglu2012TheChange}.
+The literature to date has largely focused on carbon taxes, to the exclusion of other forms of tax and their impact on…...
+Such taxes direct production and R&D towards activities that pollute less \citep{Acemoglu2012TheChange}.
 However, other fiscal instruments also affect carbon emissions.
-Labor taxes, for example, curb the level of production generally.
-Conversely, labor subsidies boost production.
-Such taxes may, thus, be an important part of the fiscal mix in achieving the net-zero emission limit.
+Labor taxes, for example, curb the level of production generally thereby….
+Conversely, labor subsidies boost production (which do what in the context of analyzing emissions).
+Thus, taxes that are not specifically targeted toward the reduction of emissions must be an important part of the fiscal mix in achieving net-zero emission goals.

 To analyze the optimal fiscal mix, I set up a model of directed technical change.
 The government chooses the dynamic path of labor income taxes and carbon taxes.
-Doing so, it anticipates that the net-zero emission limit will bind at some point in the future.
-Calibrating the model to the US economy, I can characterize the optimal fiscal mix during the transition and in the long term.
-The main finding is that when the net-zero emission limit binds, the optimal policy is to tax carbon heavily and to subsidize labor.
+In so donig, it anticipates that the net-zero emission limit will bind at some point in the future.
+Calibrating the model to the US economy, I can characterize the optimal fiscal mix during the transition toward net-zero emissions and in the longer term as well.
+My main finding is that when the net-zero emission limit binds, the optimal policy is to tax carbon heavily and to subsidize labor.
 During the transition phase, the optimal carbon tax is lower and a tax on labor reduces production and emissions.

-The key to the optimal mix of carbon and labor taxes are knowledge spillovers between research in conventional carbon-based and green industries.
+The key to the optimal mix of carbon and labor taxes lie in the knowledge spillovers that result from research in both conventional carbon-based and green industries.
 Decreasing returns to scale in research activity in each industry mean that a rapid shift in the composition of activity is socially costly.
 The labor tax allows the government to reduce emissions in the short run by lowering production while, at the same time, engineering a smoother transition of economic activity across industries.
 In the long-run, only green production is feasible.
 A high carbon tax ensures this.
 Labor subsidies, in turn, serve to keep production high.

 More in detail, the modeling follows \cite{Fried2018ClimateAnalysis}.
 A final consumption good is produced from energy and non-energy goods.
 The energy good, in turn, is composed of green and fossil energy.
 The fossil sector exerts emissions.
 Imperfectly monopolistic producers of machinery invest in research to increase the productivity of their machines.
 Machines are used in the intermediate sectors: non-energy, fossil, and green energy.
 The model builds on the directed technical change framework developed in \cite{Acemoglu2012TheChange}, where innovation profits from past technology levels within a sector.
 In addition to their model, returns to research decrease in the number of scientists employed within a sector, and some knowledge spills across sectors.